dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.13 - [Rotate and fire example](/2021/04/05/js-javascript-example/)

-This is an example where I worked out some basic logic for a turret define game when it comes to how the turrets will behave.
+This is an example where I worked out some basic logic for a turret defense game when it comes to how the turrets will behave when it comes to rotation and fire control.
+For example I could make it so that when a player clicks an area of a canvas a turret is just set to an angle that points to that location and then it fires a shot for every click of the canvas.
+However another way to program this kind of game is to have a rotation rate, as well as a fire rate, and for the turret to only fire once it gets within a certain angular range of the target location that was clicked.

 ### 1.14 - [Skill Point System](/2020/08/26/js-javascript-example-skill-point-system/)